mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 In both cases, the one-to-many relationship between `Publisher` and `Subscriber` can be obtained.
 For UDP multicast messages distribution may be applied to send `Internet Protocol (IP)` (figure below) datagrams to a group of interested receivers in a single transmission.
 For the broker-based transport, all messages are published to specific queues (e.g. topics, nodes) that the broker exposes and `Subscribers` can listen to these queues.

-The [OPC.UA.PubSub][OPC.UA.PubSub] specification lists the following protocol stacks that can be selected as the transport for massages and their possible combinations with message mappings:
+The [OPC UA PubSub][OPC.UA.PubSub] specification lists the following protocol stacks that can be selected as the transport for messages and their possible combinations with message mappings:

 - OPC UA UDP - simple UDP based protocol that is used to transport UADP `NetworkMessages`
 - OPC UA Ethernet - simple Ethernet based protocol using EtherType B62C that is used to transport UADP `NetworkMessages` as payload of the Ethernet II frame without IP or UDP headers